aws/copilot-cli/CHARTER.md

-# ECS CLI v2 Charter
+# AWS Copilot CLI Charter

 ## Mission
 Our mission is to help customers build, release and operate applications on Amazon ECS with dev-ops best practices and production ready infrastructure patterns.